iow-esm/main/documentation/jupyterbook/usage/parallelize_flux_calculator.md

 Alternatively you can use the `prepare-before-run` option of the run script, see [](usage:advanced_use:running_during_development).

 Techinically the `parallelize_mappings.py` script in `scripts/prepare` creates the mapping files that are necessary for the parallel mode.

+Note that if you change the domain decomposition of on of your bottom models you have to execute the `parallelize_mappings.py` script again.